 Few filmmakers working today are as crucial as S. Craig Zahler.
 Novelist, screenwriter and with Bone Tomahawk and Brawl In Cell Block 99, the director of two of the best films this decade has seen so far.
 A renaissance man for pulp cinema, he’s even had time to scratch out an excellent column for Fangoria magazine on homemade horror.
 In this reviewer’s opinion, only Jeremy Saulnier and Ben Wheatley can really give him a run for his money.

-So with that in mind, it’s safe to say the bar is set quite high for Dragged Across Concrete, another foray into the type of pulpy crime universe Zahler is making his own.
+So with that in mind, it’s safe to say this writer went in with a bar set quite high for Dragged Across Concrete, another foray into the type of pulpy crime universe Zahler is making his own.
 Unfortunately, instead of clearing that bar with ease, Concrete ducks just underneath it.

 Brett Ridgeman (Mel Gibson) and Anthony Lurasetti (Vince Vaughn) are two detectives suspended from active duty after being captured on video using excessive force on a suspect.
 Ridgeman needs to move his family out of their bad neighbourhood and Lurasetti has an expensive wedding on the horizon, so with their ability to earn taken away from them, they turn to a less legal income stream.
 Working off a tip, they stake out a local drug lord, soon discovering what they thought would be a routine drug trade is in fact the preparation for an elaborate and savage bank robbery.